Health insurance in Portugal

 Do you need health insurance in Portugal?
 Find out if you can register for state health insurance in Portugal to receive free or discounted healthcare.

-If you live and work in Portugal and contribute to social security in Portugal, you will typically be entitled to subsidised state healthcare in Portugal using a Portugal health insurance card, although many expats also take out supplementary private health insurance in Portugal or even expat insurance.
+If you live and work in Portugal and contribute to social security in Portugal, you will typically be entitled to subsidised state healthcare in Portugal using a Portuguese health insurance card, although many expats also take out supplementary private health insurance in Portugal or even expat insurance.

 Health insurance in Portugal can be a complex system although reportedly provides access to a good healthcare system, ranked as the world's 12th best by the World Health Organisation (WHO).
 The system has improved considerably in recent years, although some services still lag behind other parts of Europe.